OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 Note that using parameterized queries or escaping SQL is not always sufficient; table and column names, ORDER BY and so on, cannot be escaped.
 The inclusion of escaped user-supplied data in these fields results in failed queries or SQL injection.

-## 5.4 Unmanaged Code Requirements
+## 5.4 Memory, String, and Unmanaged Code Requirements

 The following requirements will only apply when the application uses a systems language or unmanaged code.